 From risk factor to head of security

-As always, there are two sides of the same coin when it comes to RPA security.
+As always, there are two sides to the same coin when it comes to RPA security.
 RPA isn’t just a potential security risk that shouldn’t be underestimated.
 However, robot-supported process automation also has the potential to provide companies with sustainable support in various areas of IT security through automated controls and to contribute to improving security.

 Bots can, for example, quickly and efficiently carry out conformity tests based on the guidelines for security settings on servers, firewalls, routers, and applications.
 They display the results of regular tests on the dashboard.